isobelbutler/Game/README.md

     })
 };
 ```
- I took a step back and realised I needed to massively refine my code, reorganise, and seperate out all the event listeners, functions, and variables.
+ I took a step back and realised I needed to massively refine my code, reorganise, and separate out all the event listeners, functions, and variables.
 This led me to my current code which feels much cleaner.

 ### Issue: Player crop count keeps counting even when met target.